Late Invoice Payment Solutions: QuickBooks Research Reveals Surprising Stats About Late Payments

 We work with business owners and finance professionals facing cash flow problems every day.
 Many times it’s because they have to allow invoice payment terms of 30, 60, 90 days or more.
 However, the problem can also be caused by their customers paying outstanding invoices late.
 But it doesn’t need to be this challenging, there are late invoice payment solutions available.
 And the research shows just what sort of impact delays in payments have on small businesses.

-The impacts the QuickBooks payments research discovered from late payments are similar to the ones we see business owners face due to long invoice terms.
+The impacts the QuickBooks payments research discovered from overdue payments are similar to the ones we see business owners face due to long invoice terms.
 With this new, quantitative information, we can now see the severity of the problem.
-Below, we’ve broken those impacts down and included relevant stats QuickBooks discovered in their research to show what’s at stake for business owners facing late payments (and the poor cash flow that results).
+Below, we’ve broken those impacts down and included relevant stats QuickBooks discovered in their research to show what’s at stake for business owners facing outstanding payments (and the poor cash flow that results).
 Plus, share some late invoice payment solutions to help unblock slow receivables.

 1. Slow business growth